 '''

 ATE Utilities {Press Cancel to Exit}

 1. File Copy Utility

 2. Soft Key File Load

 3. Timer Activation String

+Please select one, then press GO key

 '''

 Menu Option 1: File Copy Utility

 Allows the user to copy any available file or device to any other legal file or device.
 Among other applications, this allows the user to send an ATE file to a spooler for printing.